-Before starting the enrollment process, review the Policy and Procedure Manual for the MnVFC Program to be sure you know the requirements for participating in the MnVFC Program.
+Before starting the enrollment process, review the MnVFC Separate Stock Clinics: Policies and Procedures Manual to be sure you know the requirements for participating in the MnVFC Program.

 - Call the MnVFC program at 651-201-5522 to start the enrollment process.

 - A packet of information and forms will be sent to you.